 Equal Opportunity / Equal Employment Opportunity Mission and Policy

-Acts of discrimination are contrary to our core values of Honor, Courage, and Commitment.
+Acts of discrimination or harassment are contrary to our core values of Honor, Courage, and Commitment.
 Sailors and Civilians who model Navy Core Values do not engage in or condone these negative behaviors.
-Additionally, discriminatory practices adversely affect good order and discipline, unit cohesion, mission readiness and prevent our Navy and Submarine Force from attaining the highest levels of operational readiness.
+Additionally, discriminatory or harassment practices adversely affect good order and discipline, unit cohesion, mission readiness and prevent our Navy and Submarine Force from attaining the highest levels of warfighting readiness.

-It is my policy that all members of this organization be treated with respect and dignity, and be valued equally, regardless of race, color, national origin, gender/sex, religion, sexual orientation, as well as, age, disability, gender identity or genetic information for Civilian employees.
-If you believe you have been discriminated against based on any of these categories, you are encouraged to promptly notify the chain of command and/or the EO/EEO staff.
-Reprisal against any victim or witness of discrimination is strictly prohibited and will result in prompt and appropriate action against offenders.
-All personnel assigned to this organization hold a shared responsibility to ensure that illegal discrimination is eradicated and that accountability is appropriately assessed.
+My policy requires all members of this organization be treated with respect and dignity, and be valued equally, regardless of race, color, national origin, gender/sex, religion, sexual orientation, as well as, age, disability, gender identity or genetic information for Civilian employees.
+Civilians shall be provided Equal Employment Opportunity (EEO) regardless of race, color, religion, sex (including pregnancy, gender identity, and sexual orientation), national origin, age, disability (mental and physical), protected EEO activity (participating in the EEO process or opposing discrimination), or genetic information (including genetic testing or family medical history); and all military members shall be afforded equal opportunity without discrimination based on race, religion, color, sex, or national origin (including sexual orientation and gender identity.)
+If you believe you have been discriminated against or harassed based on any of these categories, you are encouraged to promptly notify the chain of command and/or the EO/EEO staff.
+Reprisal against any victim or witness of discrimination or harassment is strictly prohibited and will result in prompt and appropriate action against offenders.
+All personnel assigned to this organization hold a shared responsibility to ensure that illegal discrimination or harassment is eradicated and that accountability is appropriately assessed.

 Responsibilities of those who believe they have an Equal Opportunity Complaint.